fallow24/Daedalus-ROS-tools/README.md

 ## About the toolset
 The tools provided are ROS programs, thus you can extract the contents of the src-folder into your existing catkin-workspace's src-folder.

+### launch
+The important stuff first, right?
+The launch-folder contains launchfiles to be executed with roslaunch, enabeling you to start up the nodes required for reading and publishing sensor measurements.
+ - encoder.launch : Launches the Phidgets High Speed Encoder: https://www.phidgets.com/?tier=3&prodid=37
+ - livox.launch : Launches a LIVOX Mid-100 laserscanner: https://www.livoxtech.com/de/mid-40-and-mid-100/specs
+ - statictf.launch : Launches a simple static transformation between the map/ and the livox_frame/ coordinate system.
+Note: this is only usefull if the IMU publishes in map/ frame.

+Find the ROS drivers for those sensors here:
+ - https://github.com/Livox-SDK/livox_ros_driver (Build that one from source)
+ - http://wiki.ros.org/phidgets_high_speed_encoder (install ros-'distro'-phidgets_high_speed_encoder with your package manager)

 ### encoder_2_height
 This is a node that reads the joint states of a rotation-encoder and publishes the amount of cable that has been rolled over the cable reel, using the Helix-Arc-length formula.
 Radius of the large and small gears, as well as helix radius and cable diameter can be adjusted in the .cpp file directly.